Active Learning for Contextual Search with Binary Feedbacks: Introduction

 \subsection{Related work}

 Our problem setting can be viewed as a variant of the contextual search problem, which is an extension of the classical binary search.
 In binary search, the decision-maker tries to guess a fixed constant $\mu^*$ (i.e., the value $u_i\equiv \mu^*$ for all $i$ in our problem) by iteratively making queries $b_i$.
 In the PAC learning setting, the binary search algorithm only needs $O(\log(1/\varepsilon))$ queries to estimate $\mu^*$ within $\varepsilon$-precision.
 Due to the importance of applications such as personalized medicine and feature-based pricing, contextual search has received a lot of attention in recent years.
 The existing literature mainly adopts the linear model for the mean value function.
 For $\varepsilon$-ball loss $\sum_{i} \mathbb{I}(|b_i-v(x_i)|>\varepsilon)$, \citet{Lobel:17:Multidimensional} established the $\Omega(d \log (1/\varepsilon \sqrt{d}))$ regret lower bound and proposed the project volume algorithm that achieves a near-optimal regret of $O(d \log(d/\varepsilon))$.
 For absolute loss $\sum_{i} |b_i-v(x_i)|$, \cite{Leme:18:contextual} established the regret bound of $O(\text{poly}(d))$.
-As we explained in the introduction, to fit the applications considered in our paper (e.g., landscape forecasting in the first-price auction), we adopt a PAC learning setting and equip the decision-maker with the ability to pass an incoming context (e.g., skipping an auction). {While most contextual search settings in the literature consider adversarial contextual information, we assume the stochasticity of the contextual information as we study a learning problem.}
+As we explained in the introduction, to fit the applications considered in our paper, we adopt a PAC learning setting and equip the decision-maker with the ability to pass an incoming context. {While most contextual search settings in the literature consider adversarial contextual information, we assume the stochasticity of the contextual information as we study a learning problem.}